 Base - Every 2 points of health lost reduce your critical threshold by 1.

 Empowered - Every 2 points of health lost reduce your critical threshold by 1.
 Add +3 to your next roll following a successful critical hit.

 Base - A critical roll will kill a trivial mob (DM Discretion).
 You must recharge next turn and lose your roll.

 Empowered - A critical roll will kill a trivial mob (DM Discretion).

 Base - Deal one damage to yourself, do +1 damage or heal.
 Cannot kill self.
 Ignores Barrier.

 Empowered - Deal one damage to yourself, add +1 to your roll, do +1 damage or heal.
 Cannot kill or heal self.
 Ignores Barrier.

-Base - Upon death deal 2 damage to surrounding enemies.
-Can not be resurrected for two turns.
+Base - Upon death deal 2 damage to an enemy of your choosing.
+Can not be resurrected for one turn.
+Can not be intercepted.

-Empowered - Upon death deal 3 damage to surrounding enemies.
-Can not be resurrected for two turns.
+Empowered - Upon death deal 4 damage to an enemy of your choosing.
+Can not be intercepted.

 Base - Your successful Resurrection rolls revive the target with an additional +1 hp.